der-tkw/traktforalfred/README.md

 ### General Commands
  - `trakt-upcoming` will display the upcoming shows of the next 7 days
  - `trakt-trends` will show the current trending options
+ - `trakt-recommendations` will show the current recommendation options
  - `trakt-watchlists` will show the current watchlist options
  - `trakt-libraries` will show the current watchlist options
  - `trakt-shows breaking` will search for shows containing the name *breaking*